NLeSC/Massive-PotreeConverter/README.md

 IMPORTANT: For time being use this [PotreeConverter fork] (https://github.com/oscarmartinezrubiorg/PotreeConverter)

-There is a Dockerfile available.
-See end of page.
+There is a Dockerfile available and a image build in [Docker Hub] (https://registry.hub.docker.com/u/oscarmartinezrubi/massive-potreeconverter/).
+See end of page for information on how to use it.

 ### Optional